MexicanSocietyUoB/Seminars/_posts/2017-10-13-emanuel-bourges.md

 National University of Mexico.
 He has researched on contemporary Mexico and Spain, and is interested in comparative politics, political economy and political contemporary history.
-He is currently doing a PhD in ??? under the supervision of ???
+He is currently doing a PhD in Political Science and International Studies.